UniStuttgart-VISUS/megamol/plugins/gui/README.md

 #### Module Grouping

 Module groups are stored in project files using the already available module namespace (which is currently unused in the core).
-Group interface call slots are stored in the new tag `--confGroupInterface{...}` in the same line as the corresponding lua command for the module creation.
+Group interface slots are stored in the new tag `--confGroupInterface{...}` in the same line as the corresponding lua command for the module creation.

 ---